steve0-t/rusty-chat/README.md

 This is a chat app simulator made in rust.
 Inspired by telegram.
 Blazingly fast - perhaps?
-Goal is to have function GUI one day.
+Goal is to have functional GUI one day.
 Everything is done locally, no cloud.

 **NOT INTENDED FOR COMMERCIAL USE, IT IS A HOBBY PROJECT ONLY**